Cognitive Dissonance in Marketing: A Guide to Consumer Psychology

 Measuring Cognitive Dissonance in Marketing

-Recognizing the importance of dissonance, researchers have developed scales to measure it in consumer contexts (Hausknecht, Sweeney, Soutar, Johnson 1988).
+Recognising the importance of dissonance, researchers have developed scales to measure it in consumer contexts (Hausknecht, Sweeney, Soutar, Johnson 1988).
 The Sweeney et al. (2000) scale is prominent, assessing dissonance immediately after purchase through dimensions like emotional discomfort, wisdom of purchase, and concern over the deal.
-This allows marketers to quantify dissonance levels and understand its impact on subsequent behaviors like satisfaction and loyalty.
+This allows marketers to quantify dissonance levels and understand their impact on subsequent behaviours like satisfaction and loyalty.

 Ethical Considerations Regarding the Internal Conflict